kp-bit/xblinds/README.md

 Use your favorite flasher to flash the ESP (plenty of guides available for that out there).

+## Caution

+> If your blinds aren't running smoothly you may damage the stepper or the blinds when trying to pull the beaded string.
+I had to lube the gears in one of my blinds with some WD-40 for it to run smooth enough for the stepper to pull it.
+You may want to print the pulley first and just try it with the stepper handheld, to avoid any damage.
+> The stepper is configured for max torque using the FULL4WIRE mode of the AccelStepper library in combination with slow acceleration.

 ### Initial Setup

 When powering up the ESP for the first time, it will show up as a WiFi AP with the SSID xblinds-abcdef (where "abcdef" are the last 6 digits of the MAC address), use the password "persienne" (Venetian blind in Danish) to log on to the SSID.